LanLi2017/yw-idcc-17/README.md

  * **SQLite**:  a high-reliability, embedded, zero-configuration, public-domain, SQL database engine.
 It is availabe at [SQLite homepage](https://www.sqlite.org).

+## Clone yw-idcc repository to local computer

-2. Clone the `yw-idcc-17` git repo to your local machine using the command
+1. Clone the `yw-idcc-17` git repo to your local machine using the command

    ```sh
    git clone https://github.com/yesworkflow-org/yw-idcc-17.git
    ```

+## Running the Demo
-3. Run the demo from the command shell.
+Run the demo from the command shell.
 For **Windows users**, you might either run from `Git shell` which contains the `bash` command or run from the command prompt directly.

-## Running the Demo
 1. Go to the examples/ folder.
 There are two types of examples demonstrated.
 One is single script implemented in various programming languages and the other is a R workflow project.
 We have provided four examples here:
    * **Type I**: Single script in various programming languages: a MATLAB example (`C3C4/`) and four Python examples (`LIGO/`, `Twitter/`, `simulate_data_collection/` and `kurator-SPNHC16-YW-xsb/`).
    * **Type II**: A real-life R workflow project `OHIBC_HOWE_Sound_project/`.